moiseyalaev/moiseyalaev/README.md

 Automation with APIs in the security compliance space.

 🌱 I’m currently learning
-LLMs and additional web dev frameworks through my personal project: moisey's meals
+LLMs and additional web dev frameworks through my personal project: Moisey's Meals

 📫 How to reach me
 moiseyalaev@gmail.com